vuejs/docs/src/guide/component-provide-inject.md

 In fact, you can think of dependency injection as sort of “long-range props”, except:

-- ancestor components don’t need to know which descendants use the properties it provides
+- parent components don’t need to know which descendants use the properties it provides
-- descendant components don’t need to know where injected properties are coming from
+- child components don’t need to know where injected properties are coming from

 ## Working with reactivity